ota-meshi/bignum/packages/core/README.md

 Returns a BigNum whose value is (this \*\* n).

-If `n` is given a non-integer value, an error will be raised.

 An object can be given as an option.
 It's the same option for `divide()`.
 This is used in negative pows.

 Options: